Dash-Industry-Forum/DASH-IF-IOP/21-Timing.inc.md

 </figure>

 [[!MPEGDASH]] 7.2.1 requires:
-The duration deviation must be no more than 50% of the nominal media segment duration and may be in either direction.
+The duration deviation is no more than 50% of the nominal media segment duration and may be in either direction.

 This document also recommends:
 - [=Media segments=] of a [=representation=] SHOULD be equal in duration.
 Occasional jitter MAY occur (e.g. due to encoder decisions on GOP size).